drahnr/cargo-spellcheck/README.md

 # Windows: []
 # macOS [ /home/alice/Libraries/hunspell, /Libraries/hunspell ]

-# overwrites the default os specific search dirs
+# additional search paths, which take presedence over the default os specific search dirs
 # search_dirs = []

-# adds additional dictionary lookup dirs
+# adds additional dictionaries
+# can be specified as absolute, relative to this confugiration file or as simple file to lookup
+# in the search dirs (in this order)
 extra_dictonaries = []

 [Hunspell.quirks]